CatherineTrevor/gothenburg-netball/README.md

 the user.

 ### Target audience
-English-speaking adults (whether native or not), aged 18 or over, who wish to meet other people, whilst playing an amateur sport.
+English-speaking adults (whether native or not), aged 18 or over, who wish to meet other people, whilst playing sport / improving their fitness.
 Site users are based in Gothenburg, Sweden, or can travel to the city on a regular basis.

 Users can have experience of netball, perhaps having played in school or college, or no experience at all.
 This is not a competitive environment: